 Based on the recommendation of the NGC, the Board has nominated the following candidates for election as directors at the 2021 Annual Shareholders' Meeting.
 Eleven nominees were previously elected by our shareholders at the 2020 Annual Shareholders' Meeting.
 The information provided below includes, for each nominee, his or her age, principal occupation and employment during the past five years, the year in which he or she first became a director of Walmart, each Board committee on which he or she currently serves, whether he or she is independent, and directorships of other public companies held by each nominee during the past five years.

 Cesar Conde INDEPENDENT DIRECTOR

-Board Committees: Audit TeCC Other Current Public Company Directorships: PepsiCo.
-Inc.
+Age: 47 Joined the Board: 2019 Board Committees: Audit TeCC

+Other Current Public Company Directorships: PepsiCo, Inc.

 May 2020 to present